 - 8.8 Liquidity Risk is the possibility that the Authority may not have funds available to meet its commitments to make payments. - 8.9 Cash flow forecasts are prepared to determine the level of funds required to meet the day to day commitments with investments split between the Cash Manager and the In-House team.
 The In-House investments cover the day to day cash flow activity of the Council whilst the Cash Managers' investments take advantage of higher interest rates for longer term investments when they become available.
 The level of funds made available to the Cash Manager, currently a total balance of £28.5 million, is primarily determined by the level of expenditure on the Council's Capital programme.
-The average In-House balance of investments for the first six months was £18.9 million. - 8.10 Market Risk is the possibility that financial loss might arise as a result of changes in interest rates. - 8.11 Investing long term (greater than one year) currently achieves higher interest rates than short term deals.
+The average In-House balance of investments for the first nine months was £15.5 million. - 8.10 Market Risk is the possibility that financial loss might arise as a result of changes in interest rates. - 8.11 Investing long term (greater than one year) currently achieves higher interest rates than short term deals.
 The risk of long term deals are two fold: - (i) The longer the time period the longer the investment is exposed to default. - (ii) If the investment has a fixed interest rate, interest rates could rise and the potential to invest at a higher rate will be lost until the investment matures. - 8.12 Members have indicated that they are prepared to accept the market risk within the limits expressed in the Treasury Strategy, which allows up to 40% of investments to be invested for longer than 364 days at any one time.
-At the end of the second quarter the Council had 15% (£7 million) invested for longer than 364 days.
-During the second quarter, no investments were placed for longer than a year.
-A Tradition deal for £4 million matured at the beginning of September and was re-invested short term to fund the capital programme. - 8.13 The return (or yield) that the Council achieves is affected by both the level of risk as well as general market conditions.
+At the end of the third quarter the Council had 14% (£7 million) invested for longer than 364 days.
+During the third quarter, no investments were placed for longer than a year. - 8.13 The return (or yield) that the Council achieves is affected by both the level of risk as well as general market conditions.
 It continues to prove challenging to find acceptable counterparties willing to pay a reasonable return on cash investments, either long or short term.
 This issue is expected to continue during 2016/17 and beyond.
 This is emphasised by the Bank of England decision to reduce the base rate to 0.25% at the beginning of August, which has resulted in a further down turn in the level of return offered on cash investments